avk653/bingo-billionaires/README.md

 # Bingo Billionaires!

 ## Gambling.
-NOt stopPing the addiction.
-Chapter one – the beginning begins...​
+Not Stoping The Addiction.
+Chapter One – The Beginning Begins...​

 # Code Changes
 Before changing code, please fork into your own branch.